SamuelFoc/Cerebro-Stream/Articles/BackEnd/SQLite/Models.md

 #### Create a model

-Create a new model using the sequelize.define() method.
+In the User.js file create a new model using the sequelize.define() method.
 In the code below, we define a User model with two properties: name and email.

 ```javascript
 const User = sequelize.define("User", {